You don’t have to be born in Cardiff to love it. In this series we talk to three very successful entrepreneurs whose original home is far away.

 Recruitment is easy and, perhaps more importantly, so is retention.
 When people start working or living in Cardiff, they never want to leave.
 No other city in UK can beat it for its friendliness, family life and the wonderful range of sporting, shopping and cultural facilities.

-As the recently appointed Indian honorary Consul for Wales, how can the commercial ties between Wales, and in particular its capital, and India be deepened?
+As Indian honorary Consul for Wales, how can the commercial ties between Wales, and in particular its capital, and India be deepened?

 By maintaining and growing the positive relationships we already enjoy.
 Trade missions are important – we need to go to India and stress the advantages of Wales and Cardiff in particular.